npm update [<pkg>...]aliases: up, upgrade, udpate

 need to run npm install -g [<pkg>...]

-NOTE: If a package has been upgraded to a version newer than latest
+NOTE: If a package has been upgraded to a version newer than latest, it will

 be downgraded.